softbrendz/WeekProject-DDP/README.md

-# WeekProject-DDP
-# Course Project Coursera Developing Data Products
+# Week 4 - Course Project in Developing Data Products

 Repository for Coursera Developing Data Products Course Project

 This project have two parts: